Policy - Early-Career Scientific Visitor Programme Garching

 ESO has established diversity as an important value of the Organisation, is committed to providing an equal opportunities environment and is actively seeking to promote a diverse and inclusive workforce.

-PhD students or scientists without an affiliation during the entire time of the planned visit cannot apply within this programme.
+PhD students or scientists without an affiliation and job contract during the entire time of the planned visit are not eligible for this programme.

 How to apply